cdapio/cdap/docs/developer-guide/source/rest_api.rst

 If the stream already exists, no error is returned, and the existing stream remains in place.

-Sending events to a Stream
+Sending Events to a Stream
 --------------------------
 An event can be sent to a Stream by sending an HTTP POST method to the URL of the Stream::